Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Experimental setup

 The emission spectrum of the TPB \cite{TPB} and the absorption spectrum of most WLS fibers partially overlap.
 We chose the BCF-91A made by Saint-Gobain \cite{bicron} which has a wide absorption peak.
-We estimated the conversion efficiency from 128 nm to 500 nm to be around 50\%.
+Using the spectra from \cite{TPB} and \cite{bicron} we estimated the conversion efficiency from 128 nm to 500 nm to be around 50\%.

 The choice of the WLS fiber was also motivated by the typical size of available fibers.
-The 1 mm $\times$ 1 mm square fiber is a reasonable match for the 1mm$^2$ active area of the SiPM.
+The 1 mm $\times$ 1 mm square fiber is a reasonable match for the 1 mm$^2$ active area of the SiPM.

 The major limiting factor in such a setup is the low trapping efficiency of the WLS fibers.
 The fibers with the highest trapping efficiency are the multiclad fibers with square cross section.
-The fiber used in the experiment was the BCF-91A, 1 mm $\times$ 1 mm square cross section, multiclad fiber with a trapping efficiency of 7.3\% and an attenuation length of $<$3.5 m \cite{bicron}.
+The fiber used in the experiment had a trapping efficiency of 7.3\% and an attenuation length of $>$3.5 m \cite{bicron}.